Labmem-Zhouyx/audio2mel_preprocessor/README.md

 2. "config.json" is used to extract mel-spectrogram under different acoustic parameters, we provide 16k and 22k as reference("./datasets/config16k.json").

+3. Linear spectrograms require very large memory, if not need, you could delete the "linears/" in the outdir.

-3. Now support dataset params:
+4. Now support dataset params:

 DataBaker(BZNSYP):https://www.data-baker.com/#/data/index/source